kubernetes-sigs/aws-load-balancer-controller/docs/guide/ingress2gateway/lbc_migrate_reference.md

 # Migration Tool (lbc-migrate)

-!!! warning "Under Development"
-    This tool is under active development.
-    Features may change, and not all annotation translations are implemented yet.

 `lbc-migrate` is a CLI tool that translates AWS Load Balancer Controller (LBC) Ingress resources to Gateway API equivalents.
 It reads Ingress, Service, IngressClass, and IngressClassParams resources from YAML/JSON files or a live Kubernetes cluster, translates annotations to Gateway API CRD fields, and writes the output manifests.

 For the end-to-end migration workflow, see **[Migrate from Ingress to Gateway API](migrate_from_ingress.md)**.